diegoparrilla/slate/source/index.html.md

-## Delete a Continent Code if it is in the private QUARANTINE-CONTINENT backlist
+## Delete a Continent Code if it is in the private QUARANTINE-CONTINENT blacklist

 ```shell
 $ curl -i -H "X-Auth-Token: UUID" -X DELETE "https://api.apility.net/quarantine/continent/<CONTINENT_CODE>"